isaaceindhoven/dependency-health-monitor/docs/scoring/Scoring financial health.md

 - Check if the project has defined funding goals on their OpenCollective page.

 This criterion's score is either a 100 or 0 points.
 If a project has defined their funding goals, the project will receive 100 points for this criterion, if not, it will receive 0 points.

+## Organisational activity
+Priority: `Low`, by using GitHub data it cannot be guaranteed that every organisation in GitHub's database is in fact an organisation like META or Google, as GitHub also sees communities as organisations.
+Therefore, the organisational activity is not always right in the fact that a project is backed by an organisation, it might also be backed by a community.
+Because the Dependency Health Monitor also views communities as a valuable asset to the financial health (a community is less likely to stop maintaining a project due to lack of resources as there are more people, the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) is a lot higher), the organisational health is still taken into consideration with a lower priority.

+The higher the organisational activity, the less contributors/maintainers are dependent on funding, the better the financial health of the project.

+Determines how many percent of total contributions made to the project are from contributors who are part of an organisation.

+Data required to score this criterion:
+- Top 100 contributor's account data: Retrieved from GitHub

+The score is calculated by the percentage of the organisational activity inside the project.